Reginald Blomfield: Death

-He died aged 86 on 27 December 1942 and is buried in family plot in the churchyard of St Michael, Playden, East Sussex, half a mile north of his country home Point Hill, Rye.
+He died aged 86 on 27 December 1942 and is buried in the family plot in the churchyard of St Michael, Playden, East Sussex, half a mile north of his country home Point Hill, Rye.
+Blomfield was predeceased by his daughter Isabel and survived by his wife and two sons, Henry George and Austin (architect).
 Fellow architect Horace Field, who was a near neighbour in both Rye and Hampstead, is buried in the same churchyard.